noptic/nail-core/spec/NailApi/to.coffee.md

 The container must be an object.

-A refference to the container will be added to the classes meta data.
+A refference to the container will be added to the classes [meta data][About.meta-data].

       describe 'using a container', ->